Mini Cream Cheese Pound Cakes are as simple or as fancy as you want. Dress them up with different toppings for endless possibilities!

 How to Make Mini Cream Cheese Pound Cakes

 Prepare for baking.
-Heat the oven to 350°F. Grease mini fluted Bundt pans.
-Each cavity should have a 1/4-cup capacity.
+Heat the oven to 350°F. Grease mini Bundt pans.
+(Each cavity should have a 1/4-cup capacity.)
+I recommend a cooking spray with flour, like Baker’s Joy or Pam for Baking.

 Combine the dry ingredients.
 Whisk together the flour and salt.